 Photo of Rina Kim

 Rina is a certified public accountant in Virginia and Washington, D.C., a certified fraud examiner and certified management accountant and a chartered financial analyst candidate.
-She is also a 2021 Leadership Council on Legal Diversity (LCLD) Pathfinder.
+Rina was recognized as a Pathfinder in 2021 by the Leadership Council on Legal Diversity (LCLD).
 Rina maintains an active and diverse pro bono practice, with a focus on immigration law, special education rights, and racial justice and interests.
-She is native in Korean and proficient in Spanish.
+A native speaker of Korean, Rina also is proficient in Spanish.

-Prior to joining Proskauer, Rina was a manager at KPMG Forensic Services, where she worked on several financial statement audits, fraud and compliance risk assessments, internal whistleblower investigation, anti-bribery and FCPA investigations, and project management of process improvement and implementation surrounding commercial mortgage lending practices and the Servicemembers Civil Relief Act compliance.
+Prior to joining Proskauer, Rina was a manager at KPMG Forensic Services, where she worked on financial statement audits, fraud and compliance risk assessments, internal whistleblower investigations, anti-bribery and FCPA investigations, and project management of process improvement and implementation surrounding commercial mortgage lending practices and the Servicemembers Civil Relief Act compliance.

-Rina is president of the Korean American Bar Association of Washington, D.C. where she has been an officer since 2012.
-She spearheads infrastructural framework to form a coalition of 13 KABAs to address issues on a national scale, such as refuting misleading narrative on Korean history, supporting diverse law student interests, and fighting for racial justice.
+Rina is president of the Korean American Bar Association (KABA) of Washington, D.C. where she has been an officer since 2012.
+She has spearheaded efforts to form a coalition of 13 KABAs to address issues on a national scale, such as refuting misleading narratives on Korean history, supporting diverse law student interests, and fighting for racial justice.
 She was the host committee coordinator and bilingual mistress of ceremony of the 2016 Conference of International Association of Korean Lawyers.
-Rina was the editor-in-chief of The George Washington International Law Review and president of The George Washington Graduate Korean Students Association.
-She served as a law clerk at the U.S. Securities and Exchange Commission’s Division of Enforcement and at the U.S. Department of Justice’s Criminal Division, Fraud Section.

 The Eleventh Circuit’s opinion last month in FTC v.
 On Point Capital Partners LLC, et al., clarifies the ramifications of the Supreme Court’s ruling in AMG Capital Management regarding the prohibition of equitable monetary relief under Section 13(b) of the Federal Trade Commission Act (“FTCA”).